Home Electrification and Appliance Rebates (HEAR)

 Want to know where you fall?
 Use Rewiring America’s calculator to determine if your household income might qualify you for the Electrification Rebates.

-Note that these income limits are federal guidelines, but some states might choose to apply more restrictive limits.
-High-income households cannot qualify for Electrification Rebates, but they can qualify for the IRA’s electrification tax credits.
+Note that these income limits are federal guidelines, but some states have chosen to apply more restrictive limits.
+High-income households do not qualify for Electrification Rebates, but they can qualify for the IRA’s electrification tax credits.

 Rebate amounts differ based on your income level